lexach91/algorithm-visualizer/README.md

         to this:
         `print(" ".join(str(node) for node in row))`

-        - Also, when running the app on the desktop, I used the ideographic space unicode character (U+3000) instead of the standard space character (U+0020) as an empty space on the grid, because its width equals the width of the wall emojis.
+        - Also, when running the app on the desktop, I used the ideographic space Unicode character (U+3000) instead of the standard space character (U+0020) as an empty space on the grid because its width equals the width of the wall emojis.
 But for correct display on the mock terminal, I used the standard space character (U+0020).

-2. There were a bug the function `generate_vertical_maze(grid)`.
-Some walls were left without passages and some had more then one.
+2. There was a bug in the function `generate_vertical_maze(grid)`.
+Some walls were left without passages, and some had more than one.
     + *Solution*:

-        - Instead of using the built-in python list for the grid, I used a numpy array.
-It was easier to make sure that I don't skip any walls, using numpy array slicing: `grid[:, col][i].make_wall()` - gives us the whole column.
+        - Instead of using the built-in python list for the grid, I used a NumPy array.
+It was easier to make sure I didn't skip any walls, using NumPy array slicing: `grid[:, col][i].make_wall()` - gives us the whole column.

-3. There were many minor bugs during the development of the application, that have been solved by manual testing and tweaking.
+3. Many minor bugs during the application development were solved by manual testing and tweaking.

 - ###### Unsolved bugs

-1. The mock terminal that has been provided by the Code Institute freezes sometimes and all you can do is run the application again.
-I don't know if it's mock terminal's fault or Heroku's fault.
+1. The mock terminal that the Code Institute has provided freezes sometimes, and all you can do is rerun the application.
+I don't know if it's the mock terminal's fault or Heroku's fault.

 ---

 ### Testing
 The application was tested manually during the whole development process.
-Ubuntu terminal was used to run the application locally and the mock terminal provided by the Code Institute was used to run the application in the browser.
+Ubuntu terminal was used to run the application locally, and the mock terminal provided by the Code Institute was used to run the application in the browser.

 ###### Validator results